 At the Sierra Valley Preserve

 Just south of the town of Beckwourth lies the only place in the wide expanse of Sierra Valley that is publicly accessible—FRLT’s Sierra Valley Preserve.
-Visitors to the 2,575-acre Preserve at the headwaters of the Wild and Scenic Middle Fork Feather River can already enjoy 360-degree views, nearly 3 miles of interpretive trails, and incredible birding from the wetland-edge wildlife viewing platform.
+Visitors to the 2,575-acre Preserve at the headwaters of the Wild and Scenic Middle Fork Feather River could already enjoy 360-degree views, nearly 3 miles of interpretive trails, and incredible birding from the wetland-edge wildlife viewing platform.

-We’re worked with partners to create even more trails and a new Nature Center and headquarters for learning and stewardship at the Preserve.
+From 2020 to 2024, we worked with our partners The Nature Conservancy and the Northern Sierra Partnership to create even more trails and a new Nature Center for ecological learning, recreation, and stewardship at the Preserve.

 Don't miss an update!